Bydgoszcz University of Science and Technology

 Bydgoszcz University of Science and Technology (Politechnika Bydgoska im.
 Jana i Jędrzeja Śniadeckich) is a state-run institution of higher education in Bydgoszcz, Poland.
-According to international ranking by the Webometrics Ranking of World Universities published by the Spanish institute Consejo Superior de Investigaciones Científicas the University takes 23rd place among the technical universities within the country and, on the world scale, number 1,769 within all listed universities.
+According to international ranking by the Webometrics Ranking of World Universities published by the Spanish institute Consejo Superior de Investigaciones Científicas, the University is ranked 23rd among the technical universities in Poland and, internationally, ranks 1,769 among all listed universities.

 The University of Science and Technology in Bydgoszcz was established in 1951 originally as the vocational institute of engineering, and converted into a full-fledged university gradually, between 1964 and 2006.
 It is offering technical, agricultural, art and management study programmes, with Bachelor in Engineering, MSc, and Doctorate degrees.